youssefhamdy7dev/youssefhamdy7dev/README.md

 - Focused on efficient database queries and backend performance under concurrent usage.
 - Designed the backend with modular architecture to support future expansion.

-**📦 Al-Fath Company | Fruits Inventory & Trading Management System** A business management system developed for **Al-Fath Company**, a large trading company specializing in different types of fruits.
+**📦 Al-Fath Company | Fruits Inventory & Trading Management System**<br>A business management system developed for **Al-Fath Company**, a large trading company specializing in different types of fruits.

 - Designed and developed the relational database architecture for purchases, sales, inventory, customers, payments, and financial operations.
 - Developed the backend business logic using Laravel MVC.